 - Dispensing quality pet dental care products to encourage regular at-home treatment

 Investing in your pet’s dental health as you do your own will make all the difference, and it isn’t too late to get started!
 While advanced periodontal disease can result in irreversible damage, your pet can still experience much-improved health and comfort.
 They deserve to be able to eat, play, groom, and chew without risking pain and injury.
-Please contact us to discuss a dental plan for your pet and learn more about what we can offer!
+Please call us at (217) 525-9556 to discuss a cat or dog teeth cleaning, dental plan and to learn more about what we can offer!